github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 # directory in the root of your repository and any of its
 # subdirectories.
 /docs/ @doctocat

+# In this example, @octocat owns any file in an apps directory
+# anywhere in your repository except for the apps/github
+# repository.
+apps/ @octocat
+apps/github @ghost
 ```
 ### Syntax exceptions
 There are some syntax rules for gitignore files that do not work in CODEOWNERS files: